ctriv/kube-cert-manager/docs/deployment-arguments.md

 - `-class` - Class label value for Ingress resources managed by this certificate manager, defaults to `default`
 - `-default-provider` - Default handler to handle ACME challenges, used if not specified in a resource annotation
 - `-default-email` - Default email address for ACME registrations, used if not specified in a resource annotation
+- `-workers` - Number of parallel jobs to run at once for processing certificates, default is 4 workers.

 ## Obscure Arguments